 Whenever pathogenic agents are used at an institution, the safety of personnel and the general public becomes the primary consideration.
-The President of UTHealth has directed the development of a comprehensive Biological Safety Program with the Executive Vice President and Chief Academic Officer as the responsible administrator.
-The Institutional Biosafety Committee and EH&S are responsible for ensuring a quality Biological Safety Program for UTHealth.
+The President of UTHealth Houston has directed the development of a comprehensive Biological Safety Program with the Executive Vice President and Chief Academic Officer as the responsible administrator.
+The Institutional Biosafety Committee and EHS are responsible for ensuring a qualified and competent Biological Safety Program for this institution.
 The Institutional Biosafety Committee (IBC) is authorized by the President to review and approve proposals and laboratory activities that utilize recombinant or synthetic nucleic acid molecules and biological hazards.
-EH&S is responsible for the daily Biological Safety Program's operations.
-The determination of an individuals' potential exposure to a biological hazard is conducted through the joint efforts of the UTHealth Employee/Student Health Services and EH&S. The organizational structure of the Biological Safety Program is shown below.
+The determination of an individuals' potential exposure to a biological hazard is conducted through the joint efforts of the UTHealth Houston Health Services, UTHealth Houston Student Health & Counseling Services, and EHS.
+The organizational structure of the Biological Safety Program is shown below.
 Each component of the organization is charged with specific responsibilities in order to achieve the best possible worker protection, while producing minimal interference with research and clinical activities.

-Where unsafe practices involving the use of biological hazards or actions in violation of established guidelines are observed, EH&S has the authority to recommend suspension of the work until a thorough review can be made by the IBC.
+Where unsafe practices involving the use of biological hazards or actions in violation of established guidelines are observed, EHS has the authority to recommend suspension of the work until a thorough review can be made by the IBC.
 If the IBC, at any time, is not satisfied with the adequacy of the biological safety practices employed in a project, they may require all work involving the agent to be suspended until satisfactory procedures have been adopted.